Guitars need love, too.

 Unscrew and and open up either the scratch plate or the control cover, depending on your guitar’s build.
 Do the same to the jack.

 Open the guitar up so you can see the electronics.
 You’ll see silver casings.
 Those are potentiometers, which work the control knobs.
 Apply a small amount of contact cleaner to the tracks within these.
 Turn the knobs to spread the cleaner.
 You’ll want to clean these after grounding your guitar, too.

 Next, look for the underside of the switch.
 Find two little metal plates on either side of it, and apply cleaner to them, too.
 Then flip the switch a few times to spread the cleaner.

 Now, the jack.
 Apply cleaner to the tip of the jack – the part that your lead touches.

 How To Clean An Acoustic Guitar

-There are only two differences when it comes to cleaning an acoustic guitar versus an electric guitar.
+There are only two differences when it comes to cleaning a classical or acoustic guitar versus an electric guitar.
 For one, there are no electronics to clean, but you can check your battery if your acoustic guitar has one.